I sat and looked around the room at the 26 participants and 18 Serge Renewal Team members who had gathered for the first-ever Sonship Week in the UK.

-A Big Risk
+Taking a Big Risk

-From the main speakers, came deeply appealing honesty and reality as they charted the story of how their dysfunctional lives and marriage, that for years had been covered with a veneer of respectability, encountered God’s love for them as their Father.
-How they gradually became freer to acknowledge to God, and to each other, the mess their hearts were really in.
+From the main speakers, came deeply appealing honesty and reality as they charted the story of how their dysfunctional lives and marriage, which for years had been covered with a veneer of respectability, encountered God’s love for them as their Father.
+They shared about how they gradually became freer to acknowledge to God, and to each other, the mess their hearts were really in.

 It Is Hard to Keep Your Heart Hidden When Others are Willing to Expose Theirs